jeremy-oc/webdev-program/courses/4_introduction-to-javascript/4_functions.md

 ## Next Steps

-Once you've mastered functions and completed both calculator projects, you're ready to move on to [Part 5: Loops - Repeating Tasks](5_loops.md) where you'll learn to automate repetitive tasks and work with collections of data.
+Once you've mastered functions and completed the tip calculator project, you're ready to move on to [Part 5: Loops - Repeating Tasks](5_loops.md) where you'll learn to automate repetitive tasks and work with collections of data.